ethanmpeterson/flexible-jekyll/_posts/2021-05-1-steering-pcb.markdown

 - Brake Position
 - CAN Bus Health

-Typically, the driver is only concerned with the gear, RPM and speed.
+Typically, the driver is only concerned with the gear, RPM, and vehicle speed.
 This data was included on a dedicated drive mode screen with the remaining data accessible on a debug screen through a button.
 One of the debug screens is shown in the thumbnail for this post.
 The display allowed the team to quickly spot-check vehicle health without connecting a laptop to the car.

 Decoding the ECU data in real time was handled by [Jacob Chisholm's](https://github.com/Jchisholm204) CAN Bus Abstraction Layer (CAL)